The Top Mistakes Made on Business WebsitesAugust 20th, 2012

 Imagine that you get a business card, where there is no address, e-mail address or telephone number.
 You’d think it’s a bad joke.
 The same goes for websites.
 The address, phone number, e-mail address (or a completed contact form) are essential.
 Unfortunately, some companies are still reluctant to add contact information on their sites and still many others have outdated contact information.
 However, this raises suspicion in those clients who want to inquire about products.

-4. Grammatical errers scare
+4. Grammatical errers can scare anyone

 The biggest nightmare for visitors are grammatical errors.
 Some people are particularly sensitive to errors and may be frustrated throughout the whole time they’re browsing your website.